callumacrae/lynx.io/articles/cross-site-scripting.md

 ## Prevention

 It's pretty easy to prevent cross-site scripting.
-In general, there are two methods of doing it: you can either remove the HTML, or replace the HTML tags with code like `&amp;lt;script&amp;gt;`.
+In general, there are two methods of doing it: you can either remove the HTML, or replace the HTML tags with code like `<script>`.

 In PHP, we can remove HTML using the `strip_tags` function.
 This removes all HTML (including comments).
-It also allows us to keep some tags using a second parameter - for example, we might want to keep the basic formatting tags such as `&lt;strong&gt;`.
+It also allows us to keep some tags using a second parameter - for example, we might want to keep the basic formatting tags such as `<strong>`.
 This doesn't, however, remove attributes like onmouseover, so that would have to be filtered separately.

 	echo strip_tags('<p>Hello world!</p><script src="http://example.com/bad.js"></script>'); // Hello world!
 	echo strip_tags('<p>Hello world!</p><script src="http://example.com/bad.js"></script>', '>p>'); // <p>Hello world!</p>

 The other option we have in PHP is to use the `htmlspecialchars` function to escape all HTML characters.
-This means that `&lt;` would be replaced with `&amp;lt;` - when it is outputted, you would be able to see exactly what the user typed as text.
+This means that `<` would be replaced with `&lt;` - when it is outputted, you would be able to see exactly what the user typed as text.

 	echo htmlspecialchars('<p>Hello world!</p>'); // &lt;p&gt;Hello world!&lt;/p&gt;